Meet the ACG Team

 Garth’s responsibilities include the production of ACG conference proceedings, as well as coordinating the ACG websites, multi-media requirements and the Online Repository of Conference Proceedings.

 Jo’s primary roles include processing of event registrations and all aspects of the Centre’s day-to-day finance and administration.

 Marketing Officer (Digital)

-Josephine’s responsibilities include marketing communications, direct marketing, brand development, public relations and event management.
+Josephine’s responsibilities include marketing, communications, brand development, public relations and event management.
 Jo’s focus is to strengthen the ACG’s position locally and internationally as a leading provider of mining geomechanics information.

 Stefania’s roles include editing and desktop publishing of ACG conference proceedings and reports, publications sales, as well as coordinating the ACG’s Online Repository of Conference Proceedings.